BJSherman80/Crate/README.md

 ## Back-End Challenges
 * Learning how to work with JS
-* Implementing Redux/testing
+* Implementing testing with Jest, especially setup and teardown of data in the test database
 * Implementing Factory-bot

 ## Back-End Wins
 * Implementing GraphQL Sucessfully
 * Navigating through JS/React file tree
-* Createing mutatuion and querys
+* Creating mutations and queries
 * Creating a database schema in migration

 ## Back-End Roadmap
 With more time, we would like to enhance Crate by:
-* Implement a debugger
+* Implementing a debugger
-* Add more testing
+* Adding more testing
-* Implement query to see all shipped and kept items
+* Implementing a query to see all shipped and kept items
 * Implement Factory-bot